exasol/exasol-virtual-schema-lua/doc/user_guide/user_guide.md

 Please refer to the documentation of the [`GRANT`](https://docs.exasol.com/sql/grant.htm) statement for further details.

-The minimum requirements for a regular user in order to be able to access the RLS are:
+The minimum requirements for a regular user in order to be able to access the Virtual Schema are:

 * User must exist (`CREATE USER`)
 * User is allowed to create sessions (`GRANT CREATE SESSION`)